Biography

 circuits computing XOR.

 - Unpublished Manuscript.
-This work was integrated with Finding Circuit Extensions For XOR in Polynomial Time.
+This work was integrated with Simple Circuit Extensions For XOR in PTIME.

 - Other Publications & Manuscripts